 - Audience Fields

 Segment based on fields in your audience, such as a subscriber's first or last name, or their birthday.

 Segment based on existing groups in your list.

-Choose a static segment to start from, and filter it with additional conditions.
+Choose a tag to start from, and filter it with additional conditions.

 - Predicted Demographics

 Segment by gender and age range of subscribers in your audience.